 I'll say it again: I want a Queen City Winter Classic

-I'd start by inviting the Columbus Blue Jackets to spread the NHL word throughout Southern Ohio.
+I'd start by going big and inviting the Columbus Blue Jackets.
 What better way to connect the Columbus NHL franchise to a pro sports town just 87 miles away?
-It's probably a stretch to get two NHL teams to move a home game into a non-NHL city, but I'd sure take a swing at it.
+Granted, it's a stretch to get two NHL teams to move a home game into a non-NHL city, but I'd sure take a swing at it.
+Columbus would likely try to execute the concept at Ohio Stadium.

-We could expand to showcase 2-4 of the top high school hockey programs in the area?
+We could expand to showcase the top high school hockey programs in the area.

 How about women's college programs squaring off?